top of page

 The therapeutic space to 'just be' can provide relief.

-By working together, we can explore how grief impacts you now;
+We can explore how grief impacts you now;

 and examine what your 'new normal' may look and feel like.